This post is sponsored by Maytag.

 We looked at doing six vertical battens but thought the spaces were a little too narrow.
 Five battens looked a lot better to us with a beefier feel.
 The beauty of SketchUp is you can then use the dimension tool to show the exact measurements for all the boards.
 You can download the model here if you want to use it as a starting point.

-Using the measurements I marked off where the center of each board would go for my DIY board and batten setup.
+I marked the center of each board for my DIY board and batten setup based on the drawing.

 Then I set each board in place and marked where I needed to cut it.